CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6 - Horizontal Coordinates.md

 <td align="center">
 <img width="2000" height="0"><br>
 On planet $P$, on some time during solar day $175$, the hour angle of star $S$, with right acension $5^h$, was $128\degree\:14'\:48.61''$. <br/>
-What was the local mean Solar time?
+What was the local mean solar time?
 <img width="2000" height="0">
 </td>
 </tbo dy >